 At St Edmund’s we integrate this short reflection into the regular Staff meeting.
 This means that all staff are able to spend the time in reflection and prayer together.

+Each week we send each family a copy of Wednesday Word via email.
 Every Wednesday a ‘word’, inspired by the coming Sunday’s Gospel, will be suggested for families to talk about in the home.
 The Wednesday Word is structured around the Sunday Gospel, because evidence shows that Gospel values really do help family relationships to thrive.

 The Wednesday Word also has a website which shares Sunday’s Gospel with parents and families.
 There are activities and games available too.